Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Numerical experiments

-The numerical scheme \eqref{eq:HJB_scheme} is applied on a sequence of fine meshes $\calT_h$ obtained by uniform subdivision of $\Om$ into squares of size $h=2^{-k}$, $k=3,\dots,7$.
-Let $\Vh$ consist of the space of polynomials of fixed partial degree $p=2$ on each element $K\in\calT_h$.
-To solve the nonlinear problem \eqref{eq:HJB_scheme}, we use the semismooth Newton method detailed in \cite[Section~8]{Smears2014}.
-It can be shown that each iteration of the semismooth Newton method leads to a nonsymmetric but positive definite linear system \cite{Smears2014}, which we solve using the left-preconditioned GMRES method, with the current approximate solution used as the starting guess.
-The preconditioners employed are the nonoverlapping and overlapping preconditioners from the experiment of section~\ref{sec:numexp2}, and we emphasize that they are based on preconditioning the bilinear form $a_h$.
-It is important to observe that no additional factorizations are required between Newton steps, thus constituting a significant advantage in terms of efficiency.
+The numerical scheme \eqref{eq:HJB_scheme} is applied on a sequence of fine meshes $\calT_h$ obtained by uniform subdivision of $\Om$ into squares of size $h=2^{-k}$, $k=3,\dots,7$, with polynomial degrees $2\leq p \leq 5$.
+Each iteration of the semismooth Newton method for solving \eqref{eq:HJB_scheme} leads to a nonsymmetric but positive definite linear system \cite{Smears2014}, which we solve using the GMRES method \eqref{eq:GMRES_left_prec} implemented as suggested in \cite{Saad2003}.
+The nonoverlapping preconditioners are based on the bilinear form $a_h$, using between $4$ and $256$ regular subdomains and $q=p$.

-As explained in \cite{Smears2014}, a key challenge in this example is that the diffusion coefficient $a^\a$ is highly anisotropic for $\theta$ near $\pi/3$, and the rotation matrices $R$ may lead to large variations in the resulting diffusions across the domain and between Newton steps.
-As a result, we may expect significant anisotropic variations in the resulting linearizations encountered in the application of the semismooth Newton method.
-It is thus of interest to determine if the above preconditioners, based on the isotropic bilinear form $a_h$, remain robust in this context.

-Table~\ref{tab:GMRES} gives the average number of GMRES iterations per Newton step required to reduce the Euclidian norm of the (preconditioned) residual by a factor of $10^{-6}$, along with the total number of Newton steps required to achieve convergence, defined here as a step-increment $L^2$-norm below $10^{-6}$.
-As in the case of section~\ref{sec:numexp2}, the nonoverlapping methods are generally faster than the overlapping methods in terms of assembly and application.

-These results show that nonoverlapping methods remain robust in face of the anisotropy, lack of symmetry and nonlinearity of the problem.
-We comment that right-preconditioning in the GMRES method yields similar results when used with an appropriate scaling of the unpreconditioned residual Euclidian norm.
-We thereby conclude that these preconditioning methods lead to effective solvers for these challenging problems.